-- Line a 9 inches x 6 inches baking pan with parchment paper.
+- Line a 9x6-inch baking pan with parchment paper.
 Set aside.

 - Combine with a spatula until creamy and evenly combine.

-- Stir in almond flour and coconut flour, use the spatula at first then when it start to be difficult to stir, add in chocolate chips and knead the dough with your hands.
+- Stir in almond flour and coconut flour with a spatula.
+When it starts to be difficult to stir, add the chocolate chips and knead the dough with your hands.

 - Transfer the cookie dough into the prepared pan and press the dough all over the pan to form an even layer.

 - Freeze 10 minutes while you are making the chocolate layer

 - In a small saucepan, add dark chocolate and coconut oil.
 Melt them on medium heat, stirring all the time to prevent the chocolate from burning.
 You can also melt the mixture in the microwave using a glass bowl.
 Microwave 1 minute, stir and repeat by 30-second bursts until the chocolate is fully melted.

 - Remove the bar from the freezer and pour the melted chocolate onto the cookie dough bar.